The Modern Taylor Method ODEs Solver:

 non-planar trajectories inscribed in a cube discovered by Cris

-Moore & Michael Nauenberg is incorporated too.
+Moore & Michael Nauenberg (also here) is incorporated

 The Taylor Center is available both as a 32-bit and 64-bit application for Windows.
 The executable module is only 1 Mb (32-bit version) and near 3 Mb (64-bit).
 As a 32-bit application, the program can use no more than 4 Gb of available memory for variables and their expansions - the limit far exceeding any practical needs.
 (The new 64-bit version does away with this 4 Gb limitation).